ClawCloudClawCloud.sh

 Destroy vs Regenerate in plain terms

-• Regenerate creates a new droplet for the same instance using the latest ClawCloud setup.
+• Regenerate creates a new server for the same instance using the latest ClawCloud setup.

 Your subscription and instance record stay in place.
 The server itself is what changes.